Self-Guided

 5:30 PM

-Do I need to pay for park admission?
+Do I need to pay separately for park admission?

-No, your Parkbus ticket includes your Elora Quarry park admission for the 10am - 2pm time slot only.
+No. Your Parkbus ticket includes Elora Quarry admission for the 10am to 2pm time slot.

-Can I bring pool noodles or water toys with me?
+Can I bring pool noodles or water toys?

-Yes, you can bring pool noodles or small water toys.
-Kayaks, canoes, paddleboards, large rafts, and boat-style inflatables are not permitted at Elora Quarry.
-Please note, if you are trying to bring an inflatable water toy, it must be deflated for the bus ride.
-There is no room for fully inflated water toys on the school bus, you will be asked to leave it behind or deflate it before getting on the bus. .
+Yes, you can bring pool noodles and small water toys.
+Kayaks, canoes, paddleboards, large rafts, and boat-style inflatables are not permitted at the quarry.
+Important: any inflatable toys must be deflated for the bus ride.
+There is no room for fully inflated items on the school bus, and you'll be asked to leave them behind or deflate them before boarding.

 Is this a guided trip?